rohitshimpi737/rohitshimpi737/README.md

-# I'm a Student, Developer, and Freelancer!!!
+# I'm a Student, Developer!!!

 - 🌱 I’m currently learning everything 📝
 - 👨‍💻 Goals: Contribute more to Open Source projects 👨‍💻